 - Round and tall teapots with thin walls

 Undoubtedly, round teapots are perfect for rounding out and mellowing teas, making them sweeter.
 They also ensure that rolled oolongs have enough room to expand.

 - Flat teapots with thick walls work best

 Because darker teas require longer brewing times, the tea leaves rest on the bottom, releasing all their best qualities.

-We recommend sticking to one tea type per teapot, allowing for it to develop its own tea oil coating.
+It is preferable sticking to one tea type per teapot.
+Thus, allowing for it to develop its own tea oil coating.